elenderg/PAL-1000/instruções de compilação.md

 `/timer/writing/0/`
 `/timer/total/140/`

-` `
 `TA DA!
-Now we're (finally) ready to teach our boy how to read.` - `
+Now we're (finally) ready to teach our boy how to read.`

----` - `

-` `

-Now that we've got all our source files in memory, it's time to see what they have to say.``
+Now that we've got all our source files in memory, it's time to see what they have to say.

- `

 63. Close up the Son of CAL (if you haven't already) and get back to the CAL-4700.
-Then find the CAL-4700's son directory and open up the son's six source files (if they're not already open).``
+Then find the CAL-4700's son directory and open up the son's six source files (if they're not already open).

- `

-64. Now find the "compile a directory" routine, move our temporary "abort" line down another notch, and uncomment the "Compile a directory (scan the source files)" step, like so:``
+64. Now find the "compile a directory" routine, move our temporary "abort" line down another notch, and uncomment the "Compile a directory (scan the source files)" step, like so:

- `

 `To compile a directory:`
 `Compile the directory (start).`
-`Compile the directory (load the source files).` `Compile the directory (scan the source files).` `Abort with "I'm not old enough to make babies.".` - ` `\Compile the directory (resolve the types).` `\Compile the directory (resolve the globals).` `\Compile the directory (compile the headers of the routines).`
+`Compile the directory (load the source files).` `Compile the directory (scan the source files).` `Abort with "I'm not old enough to make babies.".` `\Compile the directory (resolve the types).` `\Compile the directory (resolve the globals).` `\Compile the directory (compile the headers of the routines).`